AuReMe/aucome/README.rst

 Spontaneous command
 ~~~~~~~~~~~~~~~~~~~

+In this command, spontaneous reactions will be added to each metabolic network, if they complete at least one `MetaCyc <https://metacyc.org/>`__ pathway.
 Then you can spontaneous all the metabolic network with:

 .. code:: sh